leopard930322/repositoty-of-leopard/README.md

 # repositoty-of-leopard
-just for practice
+//just for practice
-hey ,i am trying to practise how to use the repository.it is great.
+//hey ,i am trying to practise how to use the repository.it is great.

 #include<stdio.h>